 University of Northampton

 The project focused on networking opportunities both online and in person.
 Over 150 people registered on the bespoke project website (no longer available) to use its discussion forums and interactive tools, of which 47% were members of the public and 46% were international.
 The project website included a digital repository of primary source material, from which users had downloaded items 100 times.
-The website was designed to encourage engagement in preparation for the conference, which resulted in being attended by 39 people, with a mixture of academics, students, and non-academics.
+The website was designed to encourage engagement in preparation for the conference, which was 39 people, with a mixture of academics, students, and non-academics.
 These networking opportunities were particularly appreciated and successful.

 Publications and outputs